kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Declaration or statement expected - start: 107, end: 108
 ✖ ',' expected - start: 160, end: 162
 ✖ ',' expected - start: 160, end: 162
+✖ The parser expected to find a '}' to match the '{' token here - start: 160, end: 162
 ✖ The left hand side of the arrow is not destructible  - start: 160, end: 162 ✖ Expected a `;` - start: 164, end: 165
 ✖ Declaration or statement expected - start: 164, end: 165